 To learn more about how HDInsight stores data or how to get data into HDInsight, see the following articles:

 - For information on how HDInsight uses Azure Storage, see Use Azure Storage with HDInsight.

 - For information on how to upload data to HDInsight, see Upload data to HDInsight.

 To learn more about creating or managing an HDInsight cluster, see the following articles:

 - To learn about managing your Linux-based HDInsight cluster, see Manage HDInsight clusters using Ambari.

 - To learn more about the options you can select when creating an HDInsight cluster, see Creating HDInsight on Linux using custom options.

-If you are familiar with Linux, and Hadoop, but want to know specifics about Hadoop on the HDInsight, see Working with HDInsight on Linux.
+If you are familiar with Linux, and Apache Hadoop, but want to know specifics about Hadoop on the HDInsight, see Working with HDInsight on Linux.
 This article provides information such as: